dylbyl/xplore/README.md

 ![Home Page](src/components/images/home.png)

 On opening the app, you're greeted by the Home screen.
-Most notable this contains a large map of the Huntington/Ashland/Ironton Tri-State area, showing all routes posted in the region.
+Most notably, this contains a large map of the Huntington/Ashland/Ironton Tri-State area, showing all routes posted in the region.
 At the bottom of the page, you'll find buttons to login or register an account.

 ![Register Page](src/components/images/register.png)